Latest Inventions Gadgets Make our Life Easier

 GrandPad is perhaps “the” tablet for seniors (and we do not have to be over 75.)
 Older adults can tend to get overwhelmed by the amount of information that gets to any mobile device so they would rather not use a smartphone or a tablet at all.
 Luckily, the guys over at GrandPad understand this predicament.
 So they designed GrandPad with an aim to keep communication so much easier for seniors – easy, simple, and stress-free.

-GrandPad is a 7-inch tablet that features big, bold, colorful icons and larger text with very simple interface so seniors can easily use it and read it.
-Its sort of a buffer system where it controls the flow of information being displayed on the tab.
-For example, posts will be displayed one at a time or instead of the entire Facebook feed being displayed, GrandPad will only show a few photos and videos at a time from the feeds of family and friends.
-GrandPad comes with 4G LTE service so it eliminates the hassle of needing a router or a broadband internet access or a WiFi hotspot.
+GrandPad is a 7-inch tablet that features big, bold, colorful icons and larger text with a very simple interface so seniors can easily use it and read it.
+It’s sort of a buffer system where it controls the flow of information being displayed on the tab.
+For example, posts will be displayed one at a time, or instead of the entire Facebook feed being displayed, GrandPad will only show a few photos and videos at a time from the feeds of family and friends.
+GrandPad comes with 4G LTE service so it eliminates the hassle of needing a router or broadband internet access or a WiFi hotspot.
 You basically can take it everywhere you go.

-- Extensive on-boarding process
+- Extensive onboarding process